 There are no conflicts of interest between any duties to Deutsche Bank and the private interests or other duties of the members of the Supervisory Board and the Management Board.

-Deutsche Bank has issued and made available to its shareholders the declaration prescribed by § 161 AktG".
+Deutsche Bank has issued and made available to its shareholders the declaration prescribed by § 161 of the German Stock Corporation Act (Aktiengesetz, AktG)."